btocks/Salary-Calculator/README.md

 This Python code is the result of said tool.

-When running the program, the following window will appear.
+When running the program, the following window will appear:

 ![Hourly Calculator Screenshot](https://github.com/btocks/Salary-Calculator/blob/main/HourlyCalc.png?raw=true)

 You can enter either the annual salary, click "Calculate Hourly Pay" and it will output the hourly pay at the bottom of the window.

 You can also enter the hourly pay, click "Calculate Annual Salary" and it will output the annual salary at the bottom of the window.